 By Jim Silvernail

-To go or not to go?
-It seems like a very simple concept.
-When a fire officer arrives at a fire he/she has to make a calculated decision on either to enter harm’s way with his/her crew for an offensive interior attack or to safely take a defensive position and mitigate the situation from an exterior placement.
-Many times, the fire and the structure will present the circumstances which dictate our actions and guide the decision making process.
-However, this isn’t always an easy task and often, our firegrounds are not “even” playing fields.
+To go or not to go seems like a very simple concept.
+When a fire officer arrives at a fire he has to make a calculated decision on whether to enter harm’s way with his crew for an offensive interior attack or to safely take a defensive position and mitigate the situation from an exterior placement.
+Many times, the fire and the structure will present the circumstances that dictate our actions and guide the decision-making process.
+However, this isn’t always easy and often, our firegrounds are not even playing fields.

 Fire Service Objectives